Spring Term 2025

 My intention is that imbibing these teachings will notably deepen your relationship with your physical practice but inform your living too.

-I hope you will join me this January and let the wisdom of the Yamas and the Niyamas support your living and yoga practice this winter.
+I hope you will join me this April and let the deep and ancient wisdom of the Eight Limbed Path support your living and yoga practice this Spring.

 Payment Possibilities: